temujin9/mezovy/notes.md

 # Further ideas
 - Desired Scenes / Encounters
-  - Hobgoblin (Mongol) tactics vs Mezovian (European) tactics
-  - Confronting The Queen.
-Could involve digs about ghoul Illuminati?
   - Confrontation with Anatoli the Abstemious
   - Second encounter with the Mad Archmage
-  - Two confrontations with Kat's villains.
-These need bigger consequences, work with her to plan them out.
-Easiest is "PCs prevent a bad alliance between them".
   - The Traitor is revealed
+  - Confronting The Queen.
+Could involve digs about ghoul Illuminati?
   - Gahdri raised to Ipsissimus
   - Raag achieves success in business
 - Minotaurs made from eating the flying aurochs
-- The conscription orders have been getting slaves, and now the PCs are getting complained to by slave-owners (whups, you didn't know?)
+- When the going gets desperate, the Tsarina will start conscripting slaves en-mass
 - So where is The Queen's father?
 He lies dead asleep and dreaming in his underwater house.
 She's merely the Princess Regent there.
   - Could have a Nanny Ogg wakes C'thulu subplot if the PCs want
 - Female drow witches can become hags without hagbinding, if they want
   - Drow witches are the ultimate progenitors of hags, via this process
   - Drow blood might substitute for changeling blood, which can substitute (at some penalty) for hag blood
-  - Elf blood might also work, at even greater penalty (e.g. takes more of it, or ritual is at minuses)
+  - Regular elf blood also works, at even greater penalty (e.g. takes more of it, or ritual is at minuses)
   - Ritual which allows it shares elements with the ritual to make hobgoblins
   - This replaces Lolth with hags and witch Patrons, which implies she is one (on Shadow?)
     - Damhan: CG spidery goddess of destiny and artistry, kinda like Arachne + Athena
+    - Oh hey is this the spider deity that wove the spellweb?
+Makes her magic her domain as well.
 - Plane of air
   - https://pathfinderwiki.com/wiki/Plane_of_Air
   - Required beating the Djinn